learn-academy-2023-charlie/week-2-assessment-Rashaan-Richardson/interview-questions.md

 3. What is the difference between map and filter?

 Your answer:
 map returns everything that is passed through.
-While filter olny returns the ones with meet a certain codnitional
+While filter olny returns the ones with meet a certain codnitional.

 Researched answer:
 map returns a new array of elements where you have applied some function on the element so that it changes the original element (typically). filter returns a new array of the elements of the original array (with no change to the original values)